datacarpentry/stata-economics/_episodes/03-transform-data.md

 The command `merge` merges a dataset in memory (the "master" data) to another one on disk (the "using" data) by matching keys between the two datasets.

 > ## Data in memory, data on disk
 > Stata is different from other popular statistical and data manipulation languages like R (Data Frame) and Python (Pandas) in that it can only hold one dataset in memory at a time.
 In most applications, you will work with multiple datasets, so you will need to `merge` them quite often.
+(Stata 16 will allow for multiple data frames in memory.)
 {: .callout}

 > ## Challenge